Biosphere2Ocean/B2OMesocosmReEngineered_2026/README.md

 ## Repository Organization
 README.md: readme file

-`/Code`: contains all R scripts for wrangling, quality control, and data analyses \n `/Data`: contains all data files used in R scripts \n `/Metadata`: contains all metadata files for code scripts and data \n
+`/Code`: contains all R scripts for wrangling, quality control, and data analyses /n `/Data`: contains all data files used in R scripts \n `/Metadata`: contains all metadata files for code scripts and data \n